jumartin/Calendar/README.md

 # Compatibility #

-iPad with iOS 7 or higher.
+iPad / iPhone with iOS 8 or higher.

-The views work on the iPhone but the EventKit controllers still need a bit of work.

 # Installation #